 TEZUKAYAMA GALLERY is pleased to present Hiroko Uehara’s solo exhibition–“Deep Forest”.

 Uehara was born in 1985 in Gunma Prefecture.
-After receiving her master’s degree from Kyoto City University of Arts, she continued to reside and work in the old capital.
+After receiving her master’s degree from the Kyoto City University of Arts, she continued to reside and work in the old capital.
 During her studies, Uehara worked mainly as a painter.
 She then later moved on to sculptures in order to broaden her artistic horizons.

 The artist creates her sculptures inspired by Japanese animism with a combination of plants and humans.
 By utilizing her skill of painting in detail, which was acquired through her early career, her creations are brought to life.
-Their realistically soft, sensitive skin; combined with gentle expressions, are the results of some unique mystical creatures emitting divine, pure, and vital energy.
+Their realistically soft, sensitive skin; combined with gentle expressions are the results of some unique mystical creatures emitting divine, pure, and vital energy.

 The coming exhibition at TEZUKAYAMA GALLERY will be a reconstructed version of Deep Forest prior, with new works to the addition.
 Visitors of the show would be able to imagine in their own way the mysterious life of Uehara’s creatures.